 Background: Currently, Gallatin County Snow Removal Procedures state that normal working hours for snow removal are Monday through Friday from 7:30 a.m. to 3:30 p.m., with exceptions at the discretion of the road supervisor.
 Higher traffic roads are typically addressed first.
 To improve safety and predictability for winter travelers, the County could establish designated priority routes for snow removal and make a map of these routes publicly available.
+These routes should be communicated through multiple channels, including signage along key corridors, interactive maps on the County's website, and informational mailers distributed to residents at the beginning of the winter season.
 By clearly identifying and communicating priority routes, the County can help ensure that critical roads are cleared first, enhancing the efficiency of snow removal efforts and providing travelers with more reliable information about road conditions during winter weather events.
 This proactive approach would contribute to safer travel and better preparedness for all road users.